Supercharged Websites That Create a Surge of Hungry Buyers

 What You Need To Know When Getting A Website Built, And What Makes Us A Little Different...

-There are many web design agencies and many that offer marketing services.
+There are many web design agencies, and many that offer marketing services.
 Unfortunately most come at web design with a ‘marketing second’ approach.

 How important is this?

-If we are doing SEO, then we need to ensure the platform is designed and optimised for SEO, if we are doing affiliate marketing, we need to ensure that we can use the best affiliate systems, if we are designing special promotions, the platform needs to be able to handle the technology behind those promotions… You get the idea.
+If we are doing SEO, then we need to ensure the platform is designed and optimised for SEO, if we are doing affiliate marketing, we need to ensure that we can use the best affiliate tracking systems, if we are designing special promotions, the platform needs to be able to handle the technology behind those promotions… You get the idea.